NeFL: Nested Model Scaling for Federated Learning with System Heterogeneous Clients: Introduction

 \section{Introduction}

-The success of deep learning owes much to large-scale computing infrastructures and vast amounts of training data where a large amount of data comes from mobile devices and internet-of-things (IoT) devices.
-Recently, privacy regulations regarding data collection have gained attention, potentially impeding development \cite{europeData, dou2021federated}.
-A distributed machine learning framework, federated learning (FL) is getting attention to address the privacy concerns.
+\IEEEPARstart{T}{he} success of deep learning owes much to vast amounts of training data where a large amount of data comes from mobile and internet-of-things (IoT) devices.
+However, privacy regulations on data collection have become a critical concern, potentially limiting further advances in deep learning.
+A distributed machine learning framework, federated learning (FL) is getting attention to address these privacy concerns.
 FL enables model training by collaboratively leveraging the vast amount of data on clients while preserving data privacy.
-Rather than centralizing raw data, FL collects trained model weights from clients, which are aggregated on a server by a method (e.g., FedAvg) \cite{mcmahan2017communication}.
-FL has shown its potential, and several studies have explored to utilize it more practically \cite{liang2020think, hong2022efficient, lin2020ensemble, he2020group, haddadpour2021federated, makhija2022federated, zhuang2022divergenceaware, he2021ssfl, horvath2021fjord, kim2023depthfl}.
+Rather than centralizing raw data, FL collects trained model weights from clients, that are subsequently aggregated on a server by a method such as FedAvg \cite{mcmahan2017communication}.
+FL has shown its potential, and several studies have explored to utilize it more practically \cite{hong2022efficient, he2020fedgkt, tang2024reliable, makhija2022federated, zhuang2022divergenceaware, he2021ssfl}.

-Despite the promising perspective, FL faces challenges of systems-related heterogeneity \cite{kairouz2021advances,Li2020federated}.
-Clients with heterogeneous resources, such as computing power, communication bandwidth, and memory, introduce stragglers that lead to longer delays and training times during the FL pipeline.
-The FL server must make decisions on whether to wait for or drop out stragglers.
-The exclusion of stragglers can result in performance degradation, such as reduced prediction accuracy.
-Therefore, FL must accommodate clients with heterogeneous resources.
-Mobile and embedded devices, with their limited memory, storage, and network bandwidth, often struggle when training a large model.
-These resource-poor clients risk becoming stragglers, leading to a biased model trained predominantly on data from resource-rich clients.
-Otherwise, reducing the global model size to accommodate poor clients can degrade performance due to limited model capacity.
-To this end, FL with a single global model may not be efficient for heterogeneous clients.
+Despite its promising prospects, challenges related to system heterogeneity have been identified \cite{kairouz2021advances,Li2020federated}.
+Clients with varying resources such as computing power, communication bandwidth, and memory introduce stragglers, i.e., slow or incapable clients, which can degrade FL performance.
+While waiting for stragglers can elongate training time, dropping out these clients may bias the model towards data from resource-rich clients.
+Hence, extensive studies have focused on FL frameworks that accomodate clients with heterogeneous resources.
+A naive approach involves reducing the global model size to accommodate resource-poor clients; however, this may lead to performance degradation due to limited model capacity \cite{kaplan2020scaling, zhai2022scaling}.
+Clearly, FL with a single global model does not efficiently meet the needs of heterogeneous clients.